WRTeam-in/elms-doc/web-page/index.md

 # Web Pages

-Thank you for purchasing **e-School**.
+Thank you for purchasing **eLMS**.
 We appreciate your support.
-In this documentation, you will find instructions on how to set up and manage the web pages for e-School.
-This document also provides features of e-School's web interface.
+In this documentation, you will find instructions on how to set up and manage the web pages for eLMS.
+This document also provides features of eLMS's web interface.

 ## Contact Information